Skip to main content

 Final Verdict

 The HydroBlu Versa Flow is the budget pick that punches above its weight.
 It matches the Sawyer Mini's specs at a lower price with more attachment versatility.
-Quality is adequate, not exceptional — but at $17 for a 100,000-gallon filter, the value is outstanding.
+Quality is adequate, not exceptional — but for a budget-friendly 100,000-gallon filter, the value is outstanding.

 Check Price on Amazon